The Greek capital has an array of historical sites to explore. It is good to know some travel tips before you start your journey to Athens, Greece.

-The Eleftherios Venizelos International Airport located towards the eastern side of the city center provides excellent public transport options towards the city’s hotels, restaurants, food stalls, duty-free shops, and other services.
-One can get inside the tourist information center to enquire about the local festivities, nearby destinations, and other tourist information.
-The Airport also exhibits a small museum on its top floor showcasing different exhibits from the interesting history of Athens.
-To reach the city from the Airport one can use the Metro, Suburban Railway, Bus or Taxi.
+One can get inside the tourist information centre to enquire about the local festivities, nearby destinations, and other travel-related information.
+The Airport also has a small museum showcasing different artefacts from the history of Athens.

 Photo Credit: Badseed / CC BY-SA 3.0